 “A good project, university students oriented by their illusion to realize something tangible, which is also in line with the business of “neo-space”.
 And whose sale in technological forums, media and various channels can place the name of the School very high, even in the Karman line.
 Every company that knows about the project, joins it.”

-CHARLIE will be the third solid combustion rocket launched by the team.
-It will be used to test the electronics that the COSMOX family will carry and the rocket recovery system.
+CHARLIE will be the third solid rocket launched by the team.
+It will be used to test the electronics that COSMOX family will carry inside and the aero-brakes, the new rocket recovery system.
 Its launch is scheduled in mid-2020.

 Our first prototype.
 This solid cardboard rocket had an avionics completely developed by ourselves.
-We simulated what its flight would look like and finally launched it in September 2018.
-It fulfilled all our predictions, going even higher than expected, at 507 meters high.
-The goal of building this small rocket was to test our technology and the acquired knowledge about rocket science.
+We simulated how its flight would be and finally launched it in September 2018.
+It met all our expectations, going even higher than expected, reaching a 507 meters apogee.
+The goal of building this small rocket was to test our technology and the acquired knowledge about rocket manufacturing.

 Our second solid propulsion rocket.
-BRAVO served to test our own electronics, necessary for the development of the following rockets.
-During this stage, we also tested the reliability of the simulator.
-BRAVO was launched in June 2019, this was a very important milestone for the team as it gained a lot of visibility.
+BRAVO helped to test our electronics, necessary for the development of the following rockets.
+During this stage, we also tested the reliability of the flight simulator.
+BRAVO was launched in June 2019, this was a very important milestone for the team, it really was a breakthrough in the team history.

-COSMOX is our family of hybrid propulsion rockets, we will use all the recorded data from previous launches and tests to perfect the construction and development the technique of these space launchers, so we can reach an altitude of 100 km.”
+COSMOX is our family of hybrid propulsion rockets, we will put into work all the knowledge acquired from previous launches and tests to master the manufacturing of these space launchers, so we can reach an altitude of 100 km.

-It will be able to carry microexpeiments or cubesats.
+It will be able to carry microexperiments or cubesats.